LZMA-JS/LZMA-JS/readme.md

 LZMA-JS will try to use Web Workers if they are available.
 If the environment does not support Web Workers, it will just do something else, and it won't pollute the global scope.
+Each call to LZMA() will create a new Web Worker, which can be reused or terminated via my_lzma.terminateWorker().

 LZMA-JS was originally based on gwt-lzma, which is a port of the LZMA SDK from Java into JavaScript.